Managing Your Finances

 Turn Down Work

 A second solution to growing too fast is to simply turn down work.
 While this is not ideal for many new companies, it may be your best bet in the long run.
 Why?
-Because it really you’re your company no good to accept all the work that comes in if you’re too busy to handle these jobs effectively.
+Because it’s really not in your company’s best interest to accept all the work that comes in if you’re too busy to handle these jobs effectively.

 You may ultimately complete all work orders given to you — but you may not do a good job.
 And if this happens, you will have lost a potential long-term client and stream of referrals after your first foreclosure cleanup job with that business.